JdeRobot/RoboticsAcademy/CONTRIBUTING.md

 If it breaks one of the points above you will be requested to change it and if you do not it will be closed.

+Also do **not** ping or request reviews from mantainers or members of JdeRobot.
+The corresponding mantainer will asign a proper reviewer and ping other members if needed.

 ## Questions, suggestions or new ideas

 Please don't open an issue to ask a question or suggestion.
 Use the [GitHub Discussions](https://github.com/JdeRobot/RoboticsAcademy/discussions) which are meant for that.
 New ideas and enhacements are also welcome as discussion posts.